samtap/fang-hacks/README.md

 Click 'Apply' to enable the hacks.

-### 6. Use new Features
-RTSP: By default you can now access your camera's video steam by ```rtsp://device-ip:554/unicast```
-TELNET: Can be accessed on Port 2323 using [Username: root , Password: ismart12]

 ## Background
 The modifications aim to be as least intrusive as possible.
 Currently there's no recovery method when the device doesn't boot, so only a minimum of system files are modified.
 This means you can always revert to original behavior by simply removing the sd-card.